SMART-Dal/FECoM/server/test/README.md

 # Testing the server
-Before running the tests, make sure `pytest` is installed in the venv.
+Before running the tests, make sure that `pytest` is installed in the venv and that a server is running in a different terminal.
 Run this with the venv activated:
 ```
 pip install -U pytest
 ```